-where controllername/id is the name or ID that you recorded in step 2.
+where controllername/id is the name or ID that you recorded in step 2 on page 296.

 4. Record the worldwide node name (WWNN) for the device.
-The WWNN can be used to determine the actual storage subsystem by launching the native user interface or using the command-line tools it provides to verify the actual storage subsystem that has this WWNN.
+The WWNN can be used to determine the actual storage system by launching the native user interface or using the command-line tools it provides to verify the actual storage system that has this WWNN.

-Renaming a storage subsystem
+Renaming a storage system

-You can rename a storage subsystem from the Renaming a Disk Controller System panel.
+You can rename a storage system from the Renaming a Disk Controller System panel.